Wafelack/orion/README.md

 ## Documentation

-The standard library docs are available [on the wiki](https://github.com/Wafelack/orion-lang/wiki)
+- To learn the basics: [Getting Started](./GETTING_STARTED.md)

-:construction: The `GETTING_STARTED.md` is currently work in progress.
+- The standard library docs are available [on the wiki](https://github.com/Wafelack/orion-lang/wiki)

 ## Performances